-Ground failures involving the lake deposits exist in two locations of Utah County as shown on the Selected Geologic Data Map, Plates 1A through 1D.
-These two failures have been interpreted as "lateral spread" failures induced by earthquake shaking by Miller (1982).
-Other ground failures in the county appear to be simply "landslides" which are not necessarily caused by earthquake shaking.
+Ground failures involving the lake deposits exist in a few locations in Salt Lake County as shown on the Selected Geologic Data Map, Plates 1A and 1B.
+The ground failures have been interpreted simply as "landslides" which are not necessarily caused by earthquake shaking.
 However, earthquake activity could have played a role in the timing of such landslides.
+Lateral spread landslides have been reported in Davis County (Anderson and others, 1982) and subsurface evidence has been found at several locations Salt Lake County.